gthvn1/agame/README.md

 - you also need to install the [raylib ocaml bindings](https://ocaml.org/p/raylib/0.5.1)
     - automatically install dependencies: `opam depext raylib`
     - and install raylib: `opam install raylib`
-- we can run the project using `dune exec ocray`
+- we can run the project using `dune exec opong`

 ## Links